Tim Anderson Player Props: White Sox vs. Yankees

 Tim Anderson At The Plate

-- In 42 games played this year, he has not hit a long ball.
+- In 43 games played this year, he has not gone deep.

 - In nine games this season, Anderson has picked up an RBI, with more than one RBI once.